 The LWDB will ensure all subrecipients will be required to include appropriate record retention procedures in their contractual agreement and must ensure compliance through regular monitoring procedures.
 In the event of the termination of a relationship with a subrecipient, the LWDB shall be responsible for the maintenance and retention of the subrecipient records for those unable to retain them.

-NOTE: Reference (Adult/Dislocated Worker) and (Youth) for specific participant case file document requirements.
-TEGL 10-16 Performance Accountability Guidance as required in WIOA Sec 116 and 20 CFR §677.
+Reference SCP 1.6 (Adult/Dislocated Worker) and 2.1 (Youth) for specific participant case file document requirements.

 Definitions